camunda-university-meetup/exercises/bpmn/events/timer-events/README.md

 Let the professor select the time in seconds in the "Plan Lecture" task.
 Bind the value to the timer definition.

-*Hint*: You can use an expression in the timer definition e.g. T${selection}S. If the value "selection" contains 30, this would result in T30S.
+*Hint*: You can use an expression in the timer definition e.g. T${selection}M. If the value "selection" contains 30, this would result in T30M.

 ### Dates
 Copy the process model and change the id and name of the process.